pushtikadia/pushtikadia/README.md

 ## Hey, Pushti This Side!
-<p>- 🌱 Curious mind exploring all paths in tech — building, learning, and improving every day
+- 🌱 Curious mind exploring all paths in tech — building, learning, and improving every day
   <br>
-- 💡 I love creating projects, solving problems, and experimenting with new ideas  </p>
+- 💡 I love creating projects, solving problems, and experimenting with new ideas

 ## 💫 About Me:
 - 🎓 BTech Computer Science & Engineering Student